List of witnesses of the Iraq Inquiry

 This is a list of witnesses of the Iraq Inquiry, sorted chronologically, who have given testimony to the Iraq Inquiry, a British public inquiry into the United Kingdom's role in the Iraq War.
-The inquiry, chaired by career civil servant Sir John Chilcot, commenced on 24 November 2009.
-From November to December 2009, the witnesses were primarily civil servants and military officials including Tim Cross and Sir Peter Ricketts.
+The inquiry, chaired by career civil servant John Chilcot, commenced on 24 November 2009.
+From November to December 2009, the witnesses were primarily civil servants and military officials including Tim Cross and Peter Ricketts.
 Following a Christmas break, the inquiry heard predominantly from politicians, including former cabinet ministers, including Gordon Brown as well as Tony Blair, Prime Minister at the time of the invasion.
 The Iraq Inquiry adjourned in March 2010 to avoid influencing the general election campaign and the last witnesses gave testimony in June 2011.
 On 6 July 2016 Sir John Chilcot published the report, more than seven years after the inquiry was announced.